dzup/pkbkup/README.md

 this backup! take special attention to your HARDWARE!

-If your hardware is different from the one used here, consider editing pkbkup.packlist and delete the offending line or blacklist the package.
+If your hardware is different from the one used here, edit *.packlist and delete the offending line or blacklist the package.

 View hardware.txt for more details.